Blind Two-Dimensional Super-Resolution and Its Performance Guarantee (Extended Version): Introduction

 \subsection{Contributions with Connections to Prior Art}

 The contributions of this paper are as follows.
 First, we propose a general mathematical framework for blind 2D super-resolution that applies to a large number of applications.
-The blindness of this framework is from the fact that the waveforms $s_{j}\left(t\right), j=1, \dots, R$ are assumed to be unknown while the \textquote{2D super-resolution} term is because we are super-resolving two continuous unknowns ($\tilde{\tau}_{j}$ and $\tilde{f_{j}}$) simultaneously.
-The superiority of this framework, as we will discuss later, is that most of the recent approaches in the super-resolution theory can be shown as a special case of it.
-Since the recovery problem is severely ill-posed and inspired by the work in \cite{ahmed2014blind, chi2016guaranteed, yang2016super}, we assume that the unknown waveforms live in a common known low-dimensional subspace that satisfies certain randomness and concentration conditions.
-Second, we show that with very high probability, the unknown quintuple $\left(R, c_{j}, \tilde{\tau}_{j}, \tilde{f}_{j}, s_{j}\left(t\right)\right)$ in (\ref{eq: model intro}) can be recovered precisely from the samples of $y\left(t\right)$ upon using the atomic norm framework.
+The blindness of this framework comes from the fact that the waveforms $\{s_{j}\left(t\right)\}_{j=1}^{R}$ are unknown while the \textquote{2D super-resolution} term is because we are super-resolving two continuous unknowns ($\tilde{\tau}_{j}$ and $\tilde{f_{j}}$) simultaneously.
+The superiority of this framework, as we will discuss later, is that most of the recent approaches in super-resolution can be shown as a special case of it.
+Since the recovery problem is severely ill-posed, and inspired by \cite{ahmed2014blind, chi2016guaranteed, yang2016super}, we assume that the unknown waveforms live in a common known low-dimensional subspace that satisfies certain conditions.
+Second, we show that with high probability, the unknown quintuple $\left(R, c_{j}, \tilde{\tau}_{j}, \tilde{f}_{j}, s_{j}\left(t\right)\right)$ in (\ref{eq: model}) can be recovered precisely from the samples of $y\left(t\right)$ upon using the atomic norm.
 The recovery problem is formulated as an atomic norm minimization problem and then reformulated and solved via SDP.
-The exact recovery of all the unknowns is guaranteed provided that the number of the observed samples of $y \left(t\right)$ satisfies certain lower bound which is found to be of the same order as the number of unknowns in the problem.
-This bound is derived using random kernels in company with matrix theory and probability measures and under a minimum separation condition between the time-frequency shifts.
+The exact recovery of all the unknowns is guaranteed provided that the number of the observed samples satisfies certain lower bound, which is found to be of the same order as the number of unknowns.
+This bound is derived using random kernels under a minimum separation condition between the time-frequency shifts.